ibm-cloud-docs/key-protect/FAQs.md

 {: #key-destruction}
 {: faq}

 When you delete a key, you permanently shred its contents and associated data.
 The data that was encrypted with the key will no longer be accessible.
-Encrypted data may still be stored by {{site.data.keyword.cloud_notm}} but cannot be accessed by {{site.data.keyword.cloud_notm}} without the key.
+Encrypted data may still be stored by IBM but cannot be accessed by IBM without the key.

 Before you delete a key, ensure that you no longer require access to any data that is associated with the key.